 Because of an administrative error, the driver’s license,which was revoked in Virginia and suspended in Louisiana, was still valid in Tennessee.
 Here’s the thing, though – that doesn’t excuse the fact that the trucking firm hired him.
 Had they performed even a cursory background check on the driver, they would have easily uncovered his criminal history.

 Had they done even a little bit of legwork, the two victims of the crash would still be alive.

-The best way to protect yourself from such negligence is to train yourself to spot impaired driving.
+The best way to protect yourself from such negligence and the subsequent impaired trucking accidents is to train yourself to spot impaired driving.
 If you know a driver cannot be trusted on the road, you can generally protect yourself from them.
 To that end, MADD identifies the following red flags of impaired driving:

 - Quick acceleration or deceleration